Why Were You Denied Workers’ Compensation Benefits?

-No matter how careful you are, accidents happen; sometimes bones and joints just give out from the day-to-day stresses of heavy and repetitive work.
-Too often, my clients who were injured at work come to me after going weeks without income or medical treatment after having been denied benefits by the workers‘ compensation insurance company.
+No matter how careful you are, accidents at work happen; sometimes bones and joints just give out from the day-to-day stresses of heavy and repetitive work.
+Too often, our clients who were injured at work come to us after going weeks without income or medical treatment after having been denied benefits by the workers‘ compensation insurance company.

 If you hire us, we will gather your records and other necessary documentation, prepare the paperwork, and represent you at the trial.
 About 90% or more of all claims settle before trial and based on the evidence of your case, we will advocate the best settlement on your behalf.
 By statute, we are limited to a 20% fee on any benefits and the allowable costs and expenses of litigation, except medical expenses, that you were denied by the insurance company.
 You pay nothing unless we win or settle your case.